HanPutra/s-portfolio/README.md

 # s-portfolio

 Welcome to my online portfolio!
-This website is designed to showcase my work, experience, and skills as a [web developer].
+This website is designed to showcase my work, experience, and skills as a web developer.

 ## Direct Link